 $g'(1) = 0.5 \cdot (1 - tension) \cdot (p_3 - p_1)$

 You can see this curve in the example on the right.
-This curve is $C^1$ smooth and interpolates all the points except the first and the last.
-Also changing the locations of points will not affect the whole curve, but only the segments two hops to each direction.
+This curve is $\text{C}^{~1}$ smooth and interpolates all the points except the first and the last.
+Also, changing the locations of points will not affect the whole curve, but only the segments two hops to each direction.

 A very important curve in computer graphics is a Bezier curve.
 We could construct it with a constraint and basis matrices like we did before, but let us try a different approach first.
 Consider 4 control points $p_0$, $p_1$, $p_2$ and $p_3$ like before.
-Now, take a linear interpolation between two consecutive control points with our parameter $t$.
+Now, take a linear interpolations between every two consecutive control points with our parameter $t$.
 We will get 3 points, let us call them $q_0$, $q_1$ and $q_2$.
 We do the same with those points and find two linear combinations $r_0$ and $r_1$.
 One more step to go and we get a point $s_0$.

 If you consider a pencil to bet at $s_0$ and interpolate our $t \in [0, 1]$ you will get a curve.
 Actually you will get a cubic polynomial curve that passes the points $p_0$ and $p_3$, and the derivatives at those points are $3 \cdot (p_1 - p_0)$ and $3 \cdot (p_3 - p_2)$ respectively.
 In order to see that, let us find out what does our construction actually generate.